 Fuel efficiency isn’t a particularly strong attribute of the Ford Explorer, especially since it became a midsize.
 Most people reading this will probably be considering a fifth-generation used Ford Explorer because it’s still a modern-looking midsize crossover and it was in production for nine years, so it must have been pretty good, and that’s the one I’ll concentrate on here.

 The good news is there’s very little difference between front-wheel-drive and four-wheel-drive versions of the Explorer, but the bad news is the figures are still pretty depressing.
-The front-drive versions are rated by the EPA at 18 mpg in the city, 25 mpg on the highway and 20 mpg combined, while the extra capability of AWD changes those numbers to 17/23/19 mpg, respectively.
+The front-drive versions are rated by the EPA at 18 mpg in the city, 25 mpg on the highway, and 20 mpg combined, while the extra capability of AWD changes those numbers to 17/23/19 mpg, respectively.

 How many seats in a Ford Explorer?

 The Ford Explorer has a maximum seating capacity of seven, although a lot of later models come standard with a reduced capacity of six as they have a pair of captain’s chairs in the second row instead of a bench seat.
-Either way, the interior of the Explorer is spacious for those inside regardless of whether the Ford has six or seven-seat capacity.
+Either way, the interior of the Explorer is spacious for those inside regardless of whether the Ford has a six or seven-seat capacity.

 Is the Ford Explorer AWD?